Kamado, Ceramic, Egg Smokers And Grills: Buying Guide, Reviews, And Ratings

 Some of them come from the factory with a deflector plate that sits between the coals and the food for indirect cooking.
 Some sell it as an option.
 You need it.
 A lot of the cooking you will do with it, especially smoking, needs this plate.

-I am a strong believer in the 2-zone system where you can move food from very hot direct radiant infrared heat to mild indirect convection heat.
+I am a very strong believer in the 2-zone system for grilling.
+The concept is to move the coals to one side and leave the other side without coals.
+On a gas grill you turn on the burners on one side but not on the other.
+With 2-zones you can move food from very hot direct radiant infrared heat to mild indirect convection heat quickly and easily.
 This is rapid temperature control and temperature control is the secret to all cooking.
-Please click the link to see why 2-zones are so important.
+Please click this link to see why 2-zones are so important.

-Yes you can use the deflector plate to cook indirect on a round kamado, but then you have to remove it to switch to direct or visa versa.
-When the unit is hot, this maneuver can be tricky and it is not as quick and easy as sliding a steak from side to side as you can on a conventional grill.
+Yes, you can use the deflector plate to cook indirect on a round kamado, but then you have to put on your gloves and remove it to switch to direct or visa versa.
+When the unit is hot, this maneuver can be tricky and it is not as quick and easy as sliding a steak or a piece of chicken or even a burger from side to side as you can on a conventional grill.

-Another thing to keep in mind before you buy: Because they are expensive many manufacturers sell kamados bare bones.
-A lot of the necessary tools, like the deflector plate for indirect cooking, cost extra on some models.
+Another thing to keep in mind before you buy: Because they are expensive many manufacturers sell bare bones kamados.
+A lot of the necessary tools, like the absolutely necessary deflector plate for indirect cooking and smoking, cost extra on some models.
 So when shopping, make sure you are clear on exactly what is included and what is not.

 Do not use lighter fluid to start your charcoal in ceramics.
 It can get into the porous interior and damage it.
 But you would never use a petrochemical to light your grill would you?
 You are always use a chimney or electric starter, right?
 Click here to read about how to best start a charcoal fire.
 Dennis Linkletter of Komodo Kamado showed me a trick: Fill the charcoal basket, and bury one Weber paraffin firestarter cube in the pile of charcoal and light it.
 It will ignite about five briquets immediately around it.
 They will burn slowly producing very little heat, and the combustion will spread to unlit coals slowly.